avechuch0/telegram-hitbackscammer/README.md

 # Telegram-hitbackscammer
 This is a set of scripts and protocols to do some active defense and offensive countermeausures against scammers/phishers who use Telegram chats/channels as part of phishing kits.

-telegram-hitbackscammer.py is a practical application of Annoyance, Attribution and Attack core concepts of active defense and offensive countermeausures to screw up threat actor activities, which can help on combating data theft, financial fraud prevention, impersonation, save people's data, and contributing for a world wiped of phishing :)
+telegram-hitbackscammer.py is a practical application of Annoyance, Attribution and Attack core concepts of active defense and offensive countermeausures to screw up threat actor activities, which can help with combating data theft, financial fraud prevention, impersonation, save people's data, and contributing for a world free of phishing :)

-Want more information around these concepts:
+Want more information around these concepts?
+Take a look of this:

 * https://icdt.osu.edu/offensive-countermeasures-art-active-defense </br>
 * https://en.wikipedia.org/wiki/Active_defense </br>
 * https://www.sans.org/white-papers/36240/ </br>
 * https://www.slideshare.net/JaimeAndrsBelloVieda/una-mirada-a-la-active-defense-harbinger-distribution-como-herramienta-de-monitoreo-y-defensa-activa-ante-ataques </br>

-# Why this development?
+# Why it has been developed?
-The goal and bussiness case around this development relies on helping security researchers, threat hunters, incident responders, individuals and even the affected companies itself with the provision of a protocol to do something more proactive regarding a phishing environment where Telegram is being used part of the malicious kit to store the stolen data.
+The goal of this development is to help security researchers, threat hunters, incident responders, individuals and even the affected companies with the provision of a protocol to be more proactive in terms of defending against phishing attacks where Telegram is used to store the stolen data.

-Attackers on the wild are using Telegram as infrastructure to store the data once a victim trips up on the trap.
+Attackers on the wild are using Telegram as infrastructure to store the data once a victim fall into the trap.
 The options vary between public/private channels and private chats.

 # Quick Overview
 Default mode - Running *telegram-hitbackscamer.py*